 O‘AHU — Home to world-class dining, hotels, shopping, museums, art, activities and entertainment, all set in an urban yet tropical landscape rooted in rich cultural history, O‘ahu is one of Hawaiʻi’s most popular visitor destinations.
 Autumn brings with it new and exciting experiences for travelers, making the season one of the best times of year to visit the island.
 Whether you prefer a relaxing day out in the sun at one of the island’s relaxing beaches, a cool hike in a verdant rainforest, or an adventure somewhere in-between, O‘ahu offers something for everyone, all of it delivered with the spirit of aloha.

 An Introduction to the Maʻemaʻe Hawaiʻi Style & Resource Toolkit

-This year, OVB’s quarterly eNewletters will include a new section highlighting content from HTA’s Maʻemaʻe toolkit.
-The toolkit is a guiding resource to help represent and honor Hawaiʻi and its language (‘ōlelo Hawaiʻi), ʻāina (land), and community in a pono (correct) way.
+This year, O‘ahu Visitors Bureau’s quarterly eNewsletters are highlighting a different section from the Hawaiʻi Tourism Authority’s Maʻemaʻe Toolkit for readers.
+The toolkit is a guiding resource for everyone with interest in Hawaiian culture looking to represent and honor Hawaiʻi, the Hawaiian language (‘ōlelo Hawai‘i), our ʻāina (land) and our Hawai‘i community in a pono (correct) way.

 Activities and Attractions